 However, members consider the group to be in their own interest for it is believed to be capable of addressing the vital issues relating to development.
-Its continued relevance has the following implications; first, the opportunities created by the political developments it has recorded may lead to a world international interest in a new departure in a world which works close cooperation at the global is both desirable and imperative.
+Its continued relevance has the following implications; first, the opportunities created by the political developments it has recorded may lead to international interest in a new world which close cooperation at the global level is both desirable and imperative.
 The pronounced travel towards economic integration all over the world requires a new multilateralism.